AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 -----

-In this section, we introduce inheritance in Solidity, including single inheritance, multiple inheritance, and inheritance of modifiers and constructors.
+In this section, we introduce inheritance in Solidity, including simple inheritance, multiple inheritance, and inheritance of modifiers and constructors.

 ## Inheritance
-Inheritance is an important part of object-oriented programming and can significantly reduce code duplication.
-If contracts are considered objects, Solidity is also object-oriented programming language and supports the use of inheritance.
+Inheritance is one of the core concepts in object-oriented programming, which can significantly reduce code redundancy.
+It is a mechanism where you can to derive a class from another class for a hierarchy of classes that share a set of attributes and methods.
+In solidity, smart contracts can be viewed objects, which supports inheritance.

-### Function overriding rules
+### Rules

+There are two important keywards for inheritance in Solidity:

-- `virtual`:  For child contract to be able to override the base functions in the parent contract, the `virtual` keyword must be stated.
+- `virtual`: If the functions in the parent contract are expected to be overridden in its child contracts, they should be declared as `virtual`.

-- `override`：The child contract can override the function in the parent contract by adding the `override` keyword.
+- `override`：If the functions in the child contract override the functions in its parent contract, they should be declared as `override`.

+**Note 1**: If a function both overrides and is expected to be overridden, it should be labeled as `virtual override`.

+**Note 2**: If a `public` state variable is labeled as `override`, its `getter` function will be overriden.

-### Single inheritance
+### Simple inheritance

-Let's start by writing a simple `Grandfather` contract, which contains 1 `Log` event and 3 functions: `hip()`, `pop()`, `grandfather()`, with the output `"Grandfather"`.
+Let's start by writing a simple `Grandfather` contract, which contains 1 `Log` event and 3 functions: `hip()`, `pop()`, `grandfather()`, which outputs a string `"Grandfather"`.

 ```solidity
 contract Grandfather {